 The delivery of water for the environment to the South Australian border is continuing at approximately 1 GL/day.
 This is primarily direct trade to SA from the Commonwealth Environmental Water Holder.
-The water being delivered is helping to manage Lower Lakes levels and provide small volumes of continuous flow to the Coorong.
+The water being delivered is helping to manage Lower Lakes levels and provide a small volume of continuous flow to the Coorong (through the fishways).
 Water for the environment also continues to be delivered as part of SA's Entitlement flow.

-Planning for further delivery of water for the environment throughout 2025-26 is continuing and further delivery is expected at approximately 1 GL/day throughout January and February.
+Planning for further delivery of water for the environment throughout 2025-26 is continuing and further delivery is expected at approximately 1 GL/day throughout February.